Gaining Access and Entering

 Buckle in — this is going to be a lengthy fight.

 Izanami-no-Okami is different from the plain Izanami in that she has the passive ability “Beast Eye” which allows her to attack twice per turn.
 She will also Drain Electric attacks, so avoid them at all costs.
 No “zio” skills.

 With that said, mitigating and managing incoming damage is really the only trick to this fight.
 The key is to keep everyone healthy and fit as much as possible.
 Do this through any buff and debuff skills you might have on you: Marakunda, Matarukaja, Masukukaja, Marakukaja, and Debilitate will all work wonders for your team.
 Additional assistance will come from Rise, but you can’t rely on her to help exactly when you need help.

 Apart from knowing when to heal (and with whom to heal), there’s not much strategy to this fight.
 Go all-out and use any -dyne Skills you and your party have (except for any Electric skills, as she will absorb them and heal herself).

 Use any SP-restoring items as you need them throughout the fight; you don’t want to run out of SP with your healer when Izanami-no-Okami smacks 3 of your party to 1 HP.
 And, since those items won’t carry into New Game Plus, you’ve literally got nothing to lose but the game.

 Keep on attacking until she starts using Thousand Curses.
 You’ll lose party members, but don’t worry: it means you’ve won the fight!

 Some cut scenes will play, Izanagi will transform into Izanagi-no-Okami, Izanami-no-Okami will continue to attack you but nothing will work and you will have defeated the final boss.

 Congratulations.
 Sit back and watch the awesome credit sequence.
-If you completed Hollow Forest, you’ll get some extras!
+If you completed Hollow Forest and maxed out the Aeon social link, you’ll get some extras after the end credits!